A person with ALS may live for about two to five years from the time of diagnosis

 Although these drugs cannot cure ALS, they can help improve a person’s life expectancy and quality of life.

 People with ALS may experience a better quality of life by seeking care in multidisciplinary ALS clinics.
 These clinics provide specialty care to people living with ALS.
-Care provided through the multidisciplinary ALS clinics may also increase the lifespan of people living with the disease.
+Care provided through multidisciplinary ALS clinics may also increase the lifespan of people living with the disease.

 Additionally, participating in support groups for ALS can also help in improving the quality of life for ALS patients.